kuche1/ti84cc/README.md

 https://aur.archlinux.org/packages/ti84cc-git

-Tip: if you need to add any hex codes (example: lower case letters, tibasic instructions) you can add them on you calc then use tilp2 to transfer the program back to your PC then open it in a hexedit and check the code
+Tip: if you need to add any hex codes (example: lower case letters, tibasic instructions) you can add them on your calc then use tilp2 to transfer the program back to your PC then open it in a hexedit and check the code